4teamwork/ftw.linkchecker/README.rst

 - base URI (domain where the platform is configured)
 - timeout in seconds (how long the script waits for each external link before continuing if the page does not respond).
+- upload_location can be left empty.
+It is the path to a file listing block where the report will be uploaded.

 ::